richweiss/citizenry_project2/readme.md

                         - THEN saving those SEARCHES into my DB - how do I do this?
                                     - Will I need to "UPDATE TABLE searches" in schema.sql/seeds.sql
     - Other Inquiries:
-        -  what is this ROUTES folder doing & do I need to utilize it?
+        -  what is this ROUTES folder doing & do I need to utilize it? (*We commented out router in app.js, will set up routes there*)
         - Bryan's db is auth/ - should I create another one or using this one is ok?
-I'm assuming the latter, but need to check.
+I'm assuming the latter, but need to check. (*This one was ok*)

 Next Steps